gravitational/teleport/rfd/0105-headless-authentication.md

 #### Headless login initiation

 First, the client initiates headless login through the web proxy endpoint `POST /webapi/login/headless`.
-The client provides a request id and normal login parameters (client public key, proxy address, etc.).
+The client provides normal login parameters (client public key, proxy address, etc.).
 The Proxy sends these headless login details to the Auth server through `POST /:version/users/:user/ssh/authenticate`, the standard SSH authentication endpoint.

+A request id will be derived from the client's public key so that an attacker cannot intercept the headless login.
+If we used a random UUID, an attacker could attempt to mimic the user's request with the random UUID and their own public key.
+From the Auth server's perspective, it would have no way to tell which login attempt is valid.

+Note: We could also use the public key directly (base64 encoded), but we choose to use a UUID to shorten the URL and improve its readability.

 As [explained above](#unauthenticated-headless-login-endpoint), the Auth server will write the request details to the backend under `/headless_authentication/<request_id>` on demand.
 It will have a 1 minute TTL, by which point the user should have completed the headless authentication flow.
 The request will begin in the pending state.
 The Auth server then waits for the user to approve the authentication request using a resource watcher.